Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Spatial Definitions in M-GSP

-Given the definitions of multilayer network signals and filters, we now introduce the definitions of signal shifting in M-GSP.
+Given the definitions of multilayer graph signals and filters, we now introduce the definitions of signal shifting in M-GSP.
 In traditional GSP, the signal shifting is defined as product between signal vectors and representing matrix.
-Similarly, we define the shifting in the multilayer network based on the contraction (inner product) between the representing tensor and tensor signals.
+Similarly, we define the shifting in the multilayer graph based on the contraction (inner product) between the representing tensor and tensor signals.